Aam-Digital/ndb-core/doc/compodoc_sources/concepts/configuration.md

 }
 ```

-Say we want to add new note type that refers to a group meeting, so we can trach absence/attendance on the note using the optional `"isMeeting"` property.
+Say we want to add new note type that refers to a group meeting, so we can track absence/attendance on the note using the optional `"isMeeting"` property.
 ```
 {
    ...